 With the help of the above statement, we can see the pg_wal directory path.
 Illustrate the remaining end result of the above announcement by way of the usage of the following snapshot.

-Let’s see the different examples to understand working of WAL log files into PostgreSQL as follows.
+Let’s see the different examples to understand the working of WAL log files into PostgreSQL as follows.

-Suppose we need to find out the Wal keep segment of a past log file so at that time we use the following statement as follows.
+Suppose we need to find out the Wal keeps a segment of a past log file, so at that time, we use the following statement as follows.

 cat postgresql.conf|grep -i wal_keep_segment;

-In above statement, we use cat command to find PostgreSQL.conf file, after that we use grep command to find out a specified segment from PostgreSQL.conf file that means we use grep command with wal_keep segment to know past log file segment. .
+In the above statement, we use the cat command to find PostgreSQL.conf file, after that, we use the grep command to find out a specified segment from the PostgreSQL.conf file, that means we use the grep command with the wal_keep segment to know past log file segments.
 Illustrate the remaining end result of the above announcement by way of the usage of the following snapshot.

 cat postgresql.conf|grep -i max_wal_size;

-In above statement we use cat command to find out postgresql.conf file from your system location after that we use grep command to find specific value from postgresql.conf file that means in above statement we use grep command with max_wal_size to know the maximum size of log file to grow the performance of WAL log file. .
+In the above statement, we use the cat command to find out postgresql.conf file from your system location after that, we use the grep command to find specific value from postgresql.conf file means that in the above statement, we use the grep command with max_wal_size to know the maximum size of the log file to grow the performance of the WAL log file.
 Illustrate the remaining end result of the above announcement by way of the usage of the following snapshot.

-pg_dump utility is used to export the database in PostgreSQL and dump the content into the file.
-Mainly this file is used to backup the data and dump files are consistent that means they represent the state of the database.
+We utilize the pg_dump utility in PostgreSQL to export the database and store its contents into a file.
+Primarily, this file serves as a means to back up the data, and the dump files maintain consistency by accurately representing the state of the database.

 2. File Level Backup

-This is the second approach to backup the data and it is faster as compared with the first approach.
-In this approach, we directly copy files from the system and store on another location, and use them as per requirement.
+This is the second approach to backup the data, and it is faster as compared with the first approach.
+In this approach, we directly copy files from the system, store them on another location, and use them as required.

-This point we already discussed in WAL, the main purpose of archiving in PostgreSQL is that we recover data when system crash or any failure may occur at that time we use checkpoint to recover data.
-The WAL archiving it must be set as a replica for backup and we activate archiving mode by using specified command.
+This point we already discussed in WAL, the main purpose of archiving in PostgreSQL is that we recover data when a system crash or any failure may occur at that time, we use checkpoint to recover data.
+To enable backup through replication, the WAL archiving must be configured.
+To activate the archiving mode, you can execute a specific command.